wingy3181/stackblitz-ng-conf-2018/README.md

 # wingy3181-ng-conf-2018

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.1.
+This project was exported via [StackBlitz](stackblitz.com) and generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.1.

+Code changes are the same as what was done during the [talk given by the StackBlitz guys @ ng-conf-2018][YouTube | ng-conf-2018 | Using StackBlitz & Angular for Rapid App Prototyping - Eric Simons and Albert Pai]

 ## Development server